Miss Venezuela 2019

-Miss Venezuela 2019 was the 66th edition of the Miss Venezuela held on August 1, 2019, at the Estudio 5 de Venevisión in Caracas, Venezuela.
-At the end of the event, Miss Venezuela 2018, Isabella Rodríguez, crowned Thalía Olvino of Delta Amacuro as the winner.
+Miss Venezuela 2019 was the 66th Miss Venezuela pageant, held at the Estudio 5 de Venevisión in Caracas, Venezuela, on August 1, 2019.

+Isabella Rodríguez of Portuguesa crowned Thalía Olvino of Delta Amacuro as her successor at the end of the event.
 Thalia represented Venezuela at Miss Universe 2019 and made into Top 20, while Melissa Jiménez, from Zulia, who was crowned Miss International Venezuela 2019 by Mariem Velazco, Miss International 2018, competed at Miss International 2019 and made into Top 15.